pragma-/Plang/README.md

     new_creature(damage = 25, health = 100, armor = 100, name = "a troll")

 Another advantage of named arguments comes into play when you want to omit some arguments.
-With positional arguments, if you wanted to set only a specific argument, say the last one, you'd need to set each prior argument.
+With positional arguments, if you wanted to set only a specific argument, say the last one, you'd also need to set each prior argument.
 With named arguments you can simply specify which arguments you care about and let the default arguments fill in the rest: